 Labour relations advisers respond to many enquiries from public sector agencies.
 Some of the most commonly asked questions and their answers can be found here.

-A. No. The role of the Public Sector Labour Relations is to provide advice to representatives of public sector employers.
+No. The role of the Public Sector Labour Relations is to provide advice to representatives of public sector employers.
 It is inappropriate for the directorate to also provide advice to employees.
 This avoids potential conflicts of interest.
 Employees wishing to seek advice can contact their agency's human resource department or relevant union.

-A. A list of the current agreements, including agency specific agreements, can be found on the Public Sector Agreements page and provides links to the Western Australian Industrial Relations Commission.
+A list of the current agreements, including agency specific agreements, can be found on the Public Sector Agreements page and provides links to the Western Australian Industrial Relations Commission.
 Some agreements are not available from the websites, and the relevant agency will need to be contacted.

 Before contacting a Public Sector Labour Relations Adviser, please note the following: